The 8th Annual Williamson County Caregiver Conference

 returns on September 25, 2021, 8:00 am to 2:00 pm at the Wingate by Wyndham Round Rock Hotel & Conference Center (1209 N Interstate 35 Frontage Rd, Round Rock, TX 78664) – more details coming soon!

-The annual event was created to help ease the challenges of caring for an aging family member by providing unpaid caregivers with relevant information and vital resources.
-The attendees will discover local resources, acquire skills to better manage their caregiving situation, and connect with other caregivers and local experts on aging.
-The day also includes workshops on topics related to caregiving, with experts available for questions.
+The annual free event was created to help ease the challenges of caring for an aging family member by providing unpaid caregivers with relevant information and vital resources.
+Participants will discover local resources, acquire skills to better manage their caregiving situation, and connect with local experts on aging.

 Speakers will be announced soon, but registration is now open:

 2020 Conference Presentations:

 Tuesday, September 15th – 10:00 a.m. to 11:30 a.m.: